ualberta-mueller-group/MCGS/docs/style.md

 ## Tidy Config Testing Script
 The files in this subsection are assumed to be in `utils/tidy_config_test`, unless stated otherwise.

 `run.sh` is used to test `.clang-tidy` (from the project's root directory) against an auto-generated sample input file.
 Through comments, `scripts/tidy_test_template.cpp` specifies which lines should produce clang-tidy errors, and which should not.
-This file is used to generate `temp/tidy_test.cpp` by renaming identifiers containing "check" or "CHECK" to some variant of "yeserror", "YESERROR", "noerror", and "NOERROR", based on capitalization, and with a unique numeric suffix.
+This file is used to generate `temp/tidy_test.cpp` by renaming identifiers containing "check" or "CHECK" to some variant of "yeserror", "YESERROR", "noerror", and "NOERROR", based on capitalization, and adding a unique numeric suffix.
 These numeric suffixes will show up in `temp/errors.txt` with the text "FALSE POSITIVE" or "MISSING ERROR" to indicate that a line produced an error when it shouldn't have, or produced no error when it should have.
 See `temp/tidy_test.cpp` to make sense of these numbers.
 When `temp/errors.txt` is empty, and the tool ran successfully, then the `.clang-tidy` config in the root directory produces the expected result.

 ## Format Config Choices
 The `.clang-format` file was generated by first dumping the `microsoft` preset: